 1. Janet Guthrie—Racing Through the Glass Ceiling

 Janet Guthrie wasn’t the first woman to get behind the wheel of a race car, but she became the first woman to compete in NASCAR’s Winston Cup Series (known today as the Monster Energy NASCAR Cup Series), in the 1976 World 600 race.
 Her 15th-place finish was a milestone for the history of women in sports, but Guthrie wasn’t content with just breaking through the gender barrier.
-The next year, the former aerospace engineer from the University of Michigan pushed forward becoming the first woman to run in the Dayton 500–NASCAR’s version of the Super Bowl.
+The next year, the former aerospace engineer from the University of Michigan pushed forward becoming the first woman to run in the Daytona 500–NASCAR’s version of the Super Bowl.
 Later that same year, she switched to open wheel racing and became the first woman to ever qualify for the Indianapolis 500.
-To date, fewer than 20 racers (male or female) have competed in both the Dayton 500 and Indianapolis 500.
+To date, fewer than 20 racers (male or female) have competed in both the Daytona 500 and Indianapolis 500.
 The only other woman to achieve this feat is Danica Patrick, who is one of the most recognizable stars of racing today.

 Guthrie finished 12th in the Daytona 500 and 29th in the Indy 500 (car troubles kept her from better finishes in both), but that doesn’t take away from her accomplishments.
 She was inducted to the International Motorsports Hall of Fame in 2006.